 CARES Act Student Aid

-Under the federal Coronavirus Aid, Relief, and Economic Security (CARES) Act, Augsburg is issuing $700 of relief funding to day undergraduate students and $275 of relief funding to graduate and adult undergraduate students enrolled in the spring semester 2020.
-The U.S. Department of Education has directed that these funds be paid directly to students and did not allow the funds to be distributed using the university’s student accounts system, so the payments will be delivered to students via emailed digital checks, using their augsburg.edu email address.
+Under the federal Coronavirus Aid, Relief, and Economic Security (CARES) Act, Augsburg issued $700 of relief funding to day undergraduate students and $275 of relief funding to graduate and adult undergraduate students enrolled in the spring semester 2020.
+The U.S. Department of Education has directed that these funds be paid directly to students and did not allow the funds to be distributed using the university’s student accounts system, so the payments were delivered to students via emailed digital checks, using their augsburg.edu email address.

-Augsburg University anticipates a return to face-to-face classes in the fall.
+Augsburg University has returned to face-to-face classes.
 For full details, read President Paul Pribbenow’s email from March 22, “Our plans for Fall 2021.”